CenturyLinkCloud/PublicKB/Security/getting-started-with-ips.md

   * api.client-security.ctl.io/ips/scripts/uninstall.sh 443/tcp

-*  If utilizing syslog notifications, add the following source rules to the firewall that the destination Syslog server sits behind
+*  If utilizing Syslog notifications, add the following source servers and ports to the rule that allows data to your Syslog server on the Firewall which protects your Syslog server.

   * dsm01.client-security.ctl.io 514/udp